SabrinaGonz/Tippy/README.md

 ## Notes

 Challenges during this project were getting the correct sizing of the tip and total labels.
-After some time, I relized I needed to extend the labels to allow a number to its hundredth decimal place to fit in the label.
+After some time, I realized I needed to extend the labels to allow a number to its hundredth decimal place to fit in the label.

 ## License